ll-botelho/1_sales_forecasting_model/README.md

 - **Iterative multi-step projection** — correctly propagates uncertainty through the forecast horizon without leaking future values into lag features
 - **Per-series Prophet** — each series gets its own trend and seasonality model rather than a pooled approximation
 - **Scipy weight optimization** — ensemble weights are data-driven, not manually assigned

+---

+## Final Takeaways

+- Ensemble models outperform individual approaches for this dataset
+- Combining ML and time-series methods improves robustness
+- The pipeline is production-ready for iterative forecasting scenarios